duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 end
 ~~~

-When you need to match object class to not use `object.class` in case statement
+When you need to match object class do not use `object.class` in case statement
 http://batsov.com/articles/2012/10/14/ruby-tip-number-3-matching-on-an-objects-class-in-a-case-expression/

 ~~~
-# not case receiver.class
+# case receiver.class # this is wrong
 # better not to use receiver.class == Customer, but receiver.is_a?
 Customer
 # triple equal is used for that (for a.is_a? b, I can put label b on a)
 # for module it tests for `.is_a?`